A successful literacy night for parents cannot just be thrown together a week before it happens.

 Planning a large school event like Family Literacy Night takes time and energy, but it doesn't have to be overwhelming.
 Just break it down into these easy parts to divide and conquer the work.

-Don't forget to grab my FREE Planning Tool to create a Successful Parent Literacy Night where I've outlined these same steps in more detail with Ready To Use Printable resources to keep your Family Literacy Night Planning organized.
-Check out the gallery below to see what's included in the FREE Planning Tool!
+Grab this FREE Planning Tool to create a Successful Parent Literacy Night where I've outlined these same steps in more detail with Ready To Use Printable resources to keep your Family Literacy Night Planning organized.

 Until next time...